Nimo

 More reactive metals oxidise and act as anodes; they have more negative electrode potentials.

-Standard electrode potentials require standard conditions; apply the Nernst equation when conditions differ.
+Standard electrode potentials require standard conditions; apply the Nernst equation for other conditions.

-Experimental factors (concentration, temperature, surface condition, impurities) change measured voltages.
+Experimental factors such as concentration, temperature, surface condition, and impurities alter measured voltages.

-Cell notation places anode on the left and cathode on the right; oxidation occurs at the left-hand electrode.
+Cell notation places the anode on the left and the cathode on the right; oxidation occurs at the left electrode.

-Measured voltages allow relative ranking only if experimental conditions remain consistent across comparisons.
+Measured voltages enable relative ranking only if experimental conditions are consistent across comparisons.

-A negative calculated cell EMF under standard conditions indicates a non-spontaneous assumed direction.
+A negative calculated cell EMF indicates a non-spontaneous assumed reaction direction.

 Built with v0